-Showing up for any meeting prepared sets the tone for the interview and helps you not feel flustered.
+Showing up for any meeting prepared sets the tone for the interview and helps you to avoid feeling flustered.
 If the interview requires you to share samples of your work, keep the files handy and don’t wait until the last minute to prepare your best work.

 There will be a time in any interview when you’ll be asked if you have any questions.
 Being prepared avoids a blank look and demonstrates you did your research on the company as well as the interviewer.
 Good questions also show you’re interested in the position and you’ve listened to what has already been discussed.

-4. Show up early (even if a virtual interview).
+5. Show up early (even if it is a virtual interview).

 The U.S. Marines have a saying: “If you’re on time, you’re late.”
 Arriving late to an interview can cause you to feel stressed.
-Tardiness can also make the interviewer feel you’re unreliable.
+Tardiness can also make the interviewer feel that you’re unreliable.
 If you interview in person, scout the location prior to your interview and allow plenty of time to commute, giving you a few minutes to mentally prepare when you arrive.
-If doing a virtual interview, log onto the meeting or call with time to spare and wait for the interviewer to arrive.
+If you interview virtually, log onto the meeting or call with time to spare and wait for the interviewer to arrive.

 Unless the interviewer initiates the topic, leave salary discussions for a later date.
 Often, the first interview will narrow the candidate field, and a second, deeper discussion will occur with the best candidates and will include salary discussions.